alperuzun/ASCEND/README.md

 # Authors
-This project was developed by Jay Ananth and Dr. Alper Uzun in the Uzun Lab at Brown University.
+This project was developed by Jay Ananth (student-intern) and Dr. Alper Uzun (PI) in the Genomics and Machine Intelligence Lab Lab at Brown University.

 # Contact